-Here you can see the dresses of Cathrine of Brandenburg, wife of Prince Bethlen Gábor:
+Here you can see the dresses of Cathrine of Brandenburg, wife of Prince Bethlen Gábor of Transylvania:

-After having arrived in Transylvania, Catherine wasn’t warmly accepted by the nobility because she was too fond of grandeur and festivals – besides, she was German.
+After arriving in Transylvania, Catherine wasn’t warmly accepted by the local nobility because she was too fond of grandeur and festivals – besides, she was German.
 Soon a gossip got started about a handsome young count, called Csáky István.
 (Please, note that I use the Oriental name order for Hungarians where family names come first.)

 On top of that, Bethlen seemingly has fallen in love with her, giving her luxurious presents and nominating her as his heir on the throne, just after a few months past the wedding.

 The influence of the young Count Csáky had also been growing and became more and more obvious.
-Yet, after Bethlen’s death in 1629, the nobility rose no obstacles and allowed her to take the throne, in accordance with Bethlen’s will.
+Yet, after Bethlen’s death on 15 November 1629, the nobility rose no obstacles and allowed her to take the throne, in accordance with Bethlen’s will.
 Bethlen had assigned his younger brother, Bethlen István (Stephen), to act as a governor, thus assisting in Catherine’s reign.
 As a result of this, the Queen’s power was quite limited.

 The Protestant Bethlen István developed a strong dislike towards the Princess because the young Catholic Count Csáky’s influence got even stronger.
 Csáky was a leading figure of the few Roman Catholic noblemen in Transylvania, the Queen welcomed these Catholic gentlemen in her court.
 Soon, the young nobleman in 1630 got hold of 7 royal counties and his friends were awarded by lands, too.
-According to gossip, he even convinced the spiritually unbalanced Catherine to convert to Catholic and tried to make her negotiate with the Habsburgs.
+According to gossip, he even convinced the spiritually unbalanced Catherine to convert to Catholicism in secret.
+Moreover, he tried to make her negotiate with the Habsburgs.